This clause of Part 1 is replaced by the following:

 prevents them from using the appliance safely without supervision or instruction;

 – children playing with the appliance.

 NOTE 1 Attention is drawn to the fact that

 – for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary;

-– in many countries additional requirements are specified by national health authorities, national authorities responsible for the protection of labour and similar authorities.
+– in many countries, additional requirements are specified by national health authorities, the national authorities responsible for the protection of labour, the national water supply authorities and similar authorities.

 – appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas);

 – appliances incorporating a battery intended as a power supply for the refrigerating function;

 – appliances assembled on site by the installer;

 – motor-compressors (IEC 60335-2-34);